 Such a quantum leap in capability is beyond the expertise of a single team, discipline or organisation, requiring an all-hands-on-deck approach, with stakeholders based at the Institute’s Harwell-based Hub and 10 university Spokes from across the UK, and others from medicine, academia and industry in a broad range of fields, including biology, chemistry, engineering and computing.

-To realise its ambition, the ‘Structural Biology’ theme will also collaborate with the ‘Biological mass spectrometry’ theme to advance sample production, given mass spectrometry’s power to separate very pure single molecules, and the ‘Next-Generation Chemistry for Medicine’ theme to discover and optimise bioactive molecules.
+To realise its ambition, the ‘Structural Biology’ theme will also collaborate with the ‘Biological Mass Spectrometry’ theme to advance sample production, given mass spectrometry’s power to separate very pure single molecules, and the ‘Next-Generation Chemistry’ theme to discover and optimise bioactive molecules.
 Meanwhile, ‘Structural Biology’ and ‘Correlated Imaging’ themes will be tightly integrated in an attempt to realise new types of machines that enhance molecular interrogation by combining the power of X-rays, electrons and photons.

 Professor James Naismith